terminar/chisel/README.md

     --keyfile, An optional path to a PEM-encoded SSH private key.
 When this flag is set, the --key option is ignored, and the provided private key is used to secure all communications. (defaults to the CHISEL_KEY_FILE environment variable).
-Since ECDSA keys are short, you may also set keyfile to an inline base64 private key (e.g. chisel server --keygen - | base64).
+Since ECDSA keys are short, you may also supply the chiselkey (output of "chisel server --keygen -") as the argument to --keyfile and forgo requiring a file on disk.

     --authfile, An optional path to a users.json file.
 This file should be an object with users defined like:
       {